hakimoufkir/ecommerce/README.md

-this project made by es2im student for educational purpos.
+this project made by es2im students for educational purpos.